koinos/koinos-docs/docs/nodes/backup-restore.md

 The command fails if the displayed `chain` section does not explicitly set `verify-blocks: true`.
-Keep the active mainnet genesis data, descriptors, peer identity, and image versions from your reviewed deployment bundle.
+Keep the active mainnet genesis data, descriptors, peer identity, and image versions from your selected release or commit and its configuration files.

 ## 6. Start and validate